Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 With CloudBerry Backup, you can create a bootable USB drive or create ISO image file for an emergency "bare metal" recovery in case of a system or hardware crash.

+> CloudBerry Backup runs under the Local System account by default.
+When running it under a user account, this user must be granted local administrator permissions to be able to make a recovery disk.

 To create a recovery disk, switch to the **Home** tab of the CloudBerry Backup main menu and click the **Make Bootable USB** button.![](/assets/bare-metal-make-bootable-usb-menu.png)This invokes the **Create Recovery Disk** dialog window where you need to select a USB device or specify the ISO image file name for storing the recovery data.

 ![](/assets/bare-metal-make-bootable-usb-dialog.png)